Cucumber leaves turning white is a common problem for vegetable gardeners.

 Leafhoppers are easy to identify.
 The adults are about 1/4 of an inch long and are quick to fly away if disturbed.
 Slender and wedge-shaped, they come in brown, yellow, or green, with markings.

-Once you know that they’re causing the cucumber plant leaf problems, how do you stop them?
+Once you know that they’re causing the cucumber leaf issues, how do you stop them?

 Try floating row covers to prevent them from getting at the plants.